Throughout our early lives, we were taught how to read, write, manipulate, calculate, build, destroy, theorize, study, and analyze life.

 Self-seeking is preached in all societies as sinful behavior.
 We’re encouraged to be self-sacrificers and martyrs for ” the greater good.”
 History is plagued with stories of the individual hero’s willingness to sacrifice his/her life for the survival of a group or collective of people.

-But here’s the thing: in order to be a positive presence in this world, in order to care for others in an authentically loving way, we must first focus on ourselves.
+But here’s the thing: to be a positive presence in this world, to care for others in an authentically loving way, we must first focus on ourselves.
 We must first dedicate a large amount of time to our own healing, happiness, and self-fulfillment.
-We must be self-seeking.
+In other words, we must be self-seeking.

 If you can’t love yourself at a deep level – the place where your love originates from in the first place – how will you ever be capable of true altruism or of truly loving anybody else?

 You can’t give away that which you don’t actually have.

 Think about it for a few moments.

 On the surface, it’s understandable how the word ‘self-love’ could be confused with the words ‘egotism,’ ‘self-indulgence’ or ‘narcissism.‘ But this couldn’t be further from the truth.

 Self-love isn’t about self-indulgence; it’s about taking care of yourself.